dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 In the preceding JSON:

-* A log provider is not specified, so `LogLevel` applies to all the enabled logging providers except for the [Windows EventLog](#welog).
 * The `"Default"`, `"Microsoft"`, and `"Microsoft.Hosting.Lifetime"` categories are specified.
 * The `"Microsoft"` category applies to all categories that start with `"Microsoft"`.
 For example, this setting applies to the `"Microsoft.AspNetCore.Routing.EndpointMiddleware"` category.
-* `"Microsoft.Hosting.Lifetime"` category is more specific than `"Microsoft"`, so the value of `"Microsoft.Hosting.Lifetime"` is used for this category.
-* The `"Default"` and `"Microsoft.Hosting.Lifetime"` categories log at log level `Information` and higher.
 * The `"Microsoft"` category logs at log level `Warning` and higher.
+* The `"Microsoft.Hosting.Lifetime"` category is more specific than the `"Microsoft"` category, so the `"Microsoft.Hosting.Lifetime"` category logs at log level "Information" and higher.
+* A specific log provider is not specified, so `LogLevel` applies to all the enabled logging providers except for the [Windows EventLog](#welog).

 The `Logging` property can have <xref:Microsoft.Extensions.Logging.LogLevel> and log provider properties.
 The `LogLevel` specifies the minimum [level](#log-level) to log for selected categories.
-In the preceding JSON, `Information` and `Warning` log levels are specified. `LogLevel` indicates the severity of the log. `LogLevel` ranges from 0 to 6:
+In the preceding JSON, `Information` and `Warning` log levels are specified. `LogLevel` indicates the severity of the log and ranges from 0 to 6:

 `Trace` = 0, `Debug` = 1, `Information` = 2, `Warning` = 3, `Error` = 4, `Critical` = 5, and `None` = 6.

 When a `LogLevel` is specified, logging is enabled for messages at the specified level and higher.
-In the preceding Jason, the `Default` category is logged for `Information` and higher.
-For example, `Information`, `Warning`, `Error`, and `Critical`messages are logged.
+In the preceding JSON, the `Default` category is logged for `Information` and higher.
+For example, `Information`, `Warning`, `Error`, and `Critical` messages are logged.
 If no `LogLevel` is specified, logging defaults to the `Information` level.
 For more information, see [Log levels](#llvl).

 A provider property can specify a `LogLevel` property. `LogLevel` under a provider specifies levels to log for that provider, and overrides the non-provider log settings.
 Consider the following *appsettings.json* file:

 [!code-json[](index/samples/3.x/TodoApiDTO/appsettings.Prod2.json)]

 Settings in `Logging.{providername}.LogLevel` override settings in `Logging.LogLevel`.
-In the preceding JSON, the `Debug` provider default log level is `Information`:
+In the preceding JSON, the `Debug` provider's default log level is set to `Information`:

 `Logging:Debug:LogLevel:Default:Information`